 - Understand the law: Hemp-derived CBD products may be legal on a federal level, but some states are yet to put the new law into practice.
 Before you make the addition to your OTC offers, look at how the Farm Bill applies to your area.
 Has local law enforcement embraced it or are they still erring on the side of caution?

 - Get educated: If you’re thinking about selling CBD at your pharmacy, educating yourself and your staff about this new market is essential.
 This will help you provide professional assistance to your customers and showcasing your expertise will inspire confidence.
 You will also be better equipped to choose the right partners and product range.

 - Choose your products wisely: In a crowded marketplace, a pharmacy should be a safe bet for patients looking for quality products.
 This means you must take extra care to partner with manufacturers that provide test results and make an effort to carry the safest and most effective products around.
 Quality products combined with properly trained staff are key to drawing in prospects interested in exploring this growing area.

-To learn more about integrating CBD into your pharmacy workflow to increase patient outcomes and profits, register for our upcoming webinar with Ananda Professional.
+To learn more about integrating CBD into your pharmacy workflow to increase patient outcomes and profits, reach out to schedule a demo.